kwolbachia/Imagej-macro-addiction/README.md

 If you miss clicked, double click (or right click) on the tool with the shift key pressed.

 About the [Multi Tool](https://github.com/kwolbachia/Imagej-macro-addiction/blob/main/multi_Tool.ijm) :
 A all in one tool :
-normal click to move freely images windows
+normal click to move freely images windows (double click on icon to set the main tool)
 shift + drag to adjust min and max contrast
 ctrl or cmd + drag to adjust gamma on the LUT, not on pixels
 alt + drag to navigate slices or frames in stacks
-shift + alt + click to close image window
 room for anything you want to add!
 [![open in ImageJ.JS](https://ij.imjoy.io/assets/badge/open-in-imagej-js-badge.svg)](https://ij.imjoy.io/?open=https://raw.githubusercontent.com/kwolbachia/Imagej-macro-addiction/main/multi_Tool.ijm)